fergusmacd/github-actions-usage/README.md

 Create a file called `gha-audit.yml` in your `workflows` directory, paste the following as the contents and you are good to go.
 [GHA best practices](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommend using a commit SHA, rather than a version.
 The example below runs on a schedule at 3AM every day.
+This way when the remaining allowance drops below the threshold (100 or user defined) a notification will be triggered.

 ```
 name: GHA Billable Audit